 There is a subtle joy in feeling the warmth of a bonfire while you rest in a comfortable lawn-chair sipping a single-malt.
 Some of us have experienced it while camping outdoors and there is the desire to re-live that experience again and again.
-Human beings have always had a fascination for fire, it is evident in the use of candles even when there is artifical light around.
+Human beings have always had a fascination for fire, it is evident in the use of candles even when there is artificial light around.

 If you own a backyard, you can easily build your own fire pit and enjoy the cold evenings reclining next to its warmth.
-This article is diy instruction based and deals with how to build a rock fire pit in your backyard.
+This article is DIY instruction based and deals with how to build a rock fire pit in your backyard.
 The instructions remain the same to build a brick fire pit also, just that you will be using bricks instead of concrete.

 The concrete blocks can be obtained from any home improvement store.
 The edges of the concrete blocks should be uneven to give it a natural stone look.
 Take care to buy blocks with angled side edges or else it is difficult to lay it out in a circular fashion.
 You would also be in need of some tools to make your work easier.
 A basic set of tools are